![]() |

 drink so well remembered.

-The Dale DeGroff claim for an original recipe seems to have been based
+The Dale DeGroff claim for an original recipe seems to have

 on what he was told by the modern Raffles - albeit several years ago.
 If